Frequently Asked Questions

 Q: How long does the 3D and 4D ultrasound take?

 Depending on the package you choose, the 4D ultrasound session will last between 20 and 30 minutes.
-Overall, it will be about one hour as we have to have some time to print and edit the pictures.
+Overall, it will be about 45 minutes to 1 hour as we have to have some time to print and edit the pictures.

 Q: How far along should I be before I have a 4D ultrasound?